Vantiq/vantiq-extension-sources/llrpConnector/README.md

 Additionally, an example project named *llrpConnectorExample.zip* can be found in the *src/test/resources* directory.

-*   To activate the polling feature, make sure to include both the "filenames" and "pollingInterval" source configurations.

 # Setting Up Your Machine <a name="machine" id="machine"></a>

 ## Repository Contents

 *   **LLRPConnector** -- The main interface to the RFID reader based on the LLRP version 1.1 of the standard.
 Connection to the RFID Reader is only made after a successful connection to the Vantiq source.
 *   **LLRPConnectorMain** -- The main function for the program.
 Connects to sources as specified in the configuration file.
 *   **LLRPConnectorCore** -- Does the work of reading RFID tags, and send the ID back to